A Chemical Review of Animal Tongue Functions

 For chemoreceptionary functions, the bifid apex of the tongue, which represents the forked tip to the right of (a) in figure 1, serves an essential role.
 In various species of lizards and snakes, the degree to which the tongue tip bifurcates differs considerably (Fig. 3).
 The forked tip of squamate tongues allows efficient sampling of chemical cues from the environment, due to the increased surface area for contact with the air during tongue protrusion.
 Additionally, their bifurcated tongues give them the ability to sample and sense signals from both sides of the body separately, increasing the efficiency of chemoreception in the search for prey or the avoidance of predators (Baeckens et al., 2017).
 Within the family of squamates, some species rely more heavily on chemoreception than others; more specifically, active foragers depend on chemical cues to locate prey, while sit-and-wait foragers rely more on visual cues (Baeckens, Van Damme, et al., 2017).
 As such, the evolution of active foragers has led to increasingly bifurcated tongues, suggesting a correlation between the degree of reliance of a species on chemoreception and the specialization of their lingual morphology to do so.

-Figure 3.
-Illustration of the tongue’s shape in 10 lizard species (Baeckens et al., 2017)
+Fig. 3.
+Illustration of the tongue’s shape in 10 lizard species (Baeckens et al., 2017).

 For example, the species with the most bifurcated tongue in Ffigure 3 is the Takydromus sexlineatus, commonly known as the Japanese lacertid lizard (Fukudome & Yamawaki, 2016).
 Studies have shown that these lizards are active foragers, relying on visual cues as well as chemoreception to rapidly catch spiders and insects (Fukudome & Yamawaki, 2016).
 Adding on, one of the species with the least bifurcated tongues in Ffigure 3 is the Podarcis siculus, commonly known as the ruin lizard (Avery, 1991).
 Observations of these lizards have revealed that they spend much of their time immobile, observing their surroundings, and this behavior is consistent with that of sit-and-wait foragers (Avery, 1991).
 These two examples of the relationship between tongue forkedness and foraging strategies corroborate the above hypothesis, and many other similar examples can be found in nature.

 Another important element of the chemosensory system in lizards and snakes is the vomeronasal organ (VNO).
 Located on the roof of the mouth above the tongue, the vomeronasal organ consists of a cartilaginous non-sensory body covered by a sensory epithelium (Ruiz-Monachesi et al., 2022).
 In order for the VNO to receive chemical signals to interpret, the palatal opening connects the oral cavity to the VNO (Ruiz-Monachesi et al., 2022).
-Much like the bifurcated tongues in squamates, patterns in the evolution of the VNO have also been observed.
+Much like the bifurcated tongues in squamates, in the evolution of the VNO have also been observed.
 Morphological studies have revealed that a thicker epithelium is associated with an increased functionality of the VNO and an improved ability to discriminate between chemical cues from the environment (Baeckens et al., 2017).
 Essentially, species that are more reliant on chemical sensing for prey and predator recognition have evolved to have a thick VNO sensory epithelium and a highly forked tongue (Baeckens et al., 2017).

 Mechanisms of chemoreception

-Given an understanding of the vomeronasal-lingual morphology of squamates and the driving forces for the diversity of certain characteristics of these organs in different species, the mechanisms of chemoreception can be discussed.
+Given an understanding of the vomeronasal-lingual morphology of squamates and the driving for the diversity of certain characteristics of these organs in different species, the mechanisms of chemoreception can be discussed.
 Overall, chemosensory searching involves the collection of chemical information from the environment and the transduction of this information such that it can be interpreted by the brain of the animal (Ruiz-Monachesi et al., 2022).

-The process begins when sensory receptors in the nose are stimulated by volatile chemical components emitted from a food source (Schwenk, 2000).
+The process begins when in the nose are stimulated by volatile chemical components emitted from a food source (Schwenk, 2000).
 More specifically, these volatile compounds are characterized by their ability to evaporate easily at room temperature, generally due to weak intermolecular interactions (Anand et al., 2014).
 As such, these chemicals readily disperse in their environments and are easily collected by the advanced olfactory system in squamates.
 The binding of volatile compounds to chemoreceptors in the nose triggers tongue-flicking, a chemosensory process unique to squamates (Schwenk, 2000).
 In tongue-flicking, the tongue exits the oral cavity and oscillates through the air in order to capture the odor molecules emitted from a food source (El-Mansi et al., 2020).
 Following the collection of these chemicals on the tongue epithelium, squamates retract their tongues for chemical analysis (Fig. 4).
 The chemical scents collected, adhering mainly to the bifid apex of the tongue, are carried to the palatal opening by a hydraulic mechanism and then stimulate the chemoreceptor cells of the VNO epithelium, which sends the collected information to the brain via sensory neurons (Ruiz-Monachesi et al., 2022).

 While most squamates utilize similar tongue-flicking mechanisms for chemoreception, there are some interesting features unique to certain species that are worth noting.
 In particular, the striped sand snake (Psammophis siblians) has a unique tongue body allowing for efficient prey trailing using chemoreception (El-Mansi et al., 2020).
 The lingual body of these snakes is characterized by a central chamber lined with fascicles of odor receptor cells (Fig. 5).
 This chamber allows for more efficient sampling of chemical cues.
 Further, since the chamber is in contact with the lingual tip, studies suggest that it allows for the analysis and interpretation of chemical signal strength on either side of the body separately and simultaneously (El-Mansi et al., 2020).